OpenRefine/OpenRefine/docs/docs/manual/installing.md

 All of the settings below use a four-digit number to specify the megabytes (MB) used (actually [mebibytes](https://en.wikipedia.org/wiki/Mebibyte)).
 The default is usually 1024MB, but the new value doesn't need to be a multiple of 1024.

 :::info Dealing with large datasets
-If your project is big enough to need more than the default amount of memory, consider turning off “Parse cell text into numbers, dates, ...” on import.
+If your project is big enough to need more than the default amount of memory, consider turning off <span class="fieldLabels">Parse cell text into numbers, dates, ...</span> on import.
 It's convenient, but less efficient than explicitly converting any columns that you need as a data type other than the default “string” type.
 :::

 <Tabs